Prabhatsir31/Bootstrap-Projects/11_Hotel Web/README.md

-Sure!
-Here is a detailed README for the **Hotel Web** project in your Bootstrap Projects repository:

----

 # Hotel Web

 A responsive hotel management website built using HTML, CSS, Bootstrap, and JavaScript.
 This project demonstrates a modern, mobile-friendly hotel website UI, ideal for showcasing hotel services, room listings, online booking, and contact information.